 In this post, I’m sharing my best winter running tips.

-The weather is hovering around 0 degrees Celsius today and the snow is falling, yet I tied on my running shoes and went for a run anyway.
-I have seen many fellow running bloggers grumbling about running in the cold weather, but I have to admit that I don’t share their sentiment.
-I actually prefer this weather.
+The weather is hovering around 0 degrees Celsius today, and the snow is falling, yet I tied on my running shoes and went for a run anyway.
+I have seen many fellow running bloggers grumbling about running in the cold weather, but I have to admit that I don’t share their sentiments.
+I prefer this weather.
 The trick is to dress properly in layers.
 I was well prepared with some winter leggings and a running jacket.

 I want you to enjoy running in the winter as well.
 Here are a few tips I learned (the hard way) about running in the cold and snowy weather: